 Curtin, S. C., 2008.
 Wildlife tourism: tourist expectations, experiences and management implications.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: